yoon-so123/firecrawl-mcp-server/README.md

 - Support for cloud and self-hosted Firecrawl instances
 - Mobile/Desktop viewport support
 - Smart content filtering with tag inclusion/exclusion

+> Play around with [our MCP Server on MCP.so's playground](https://mcp.so/playground?server=firecrawl-mcp-server) or on [Klavis AI](https://www.klavis.ai/mcp-servers).

 ## Installation